oshani-jayawardane/Mammogram-Dataset/README.md

 Breast Mammogram Dataset with Annotations

 PNG images of 496 Breast Mammograms collected from local hospitals in Sri Lanka are presented in the dataset.
+The dataset is already divided into a train and validation set of 80-20 ratio randomly.

 Annotations are done according to the following four classes:
 1. Benign Mass